rpdecks/rkp/content/english/blog/structuring-requests.md

 ### **6. In person is better**
 Speaking of the ether, requests that appear out of the ether are easier to dismiss.
 It's just a fact.
 Sometimes messages really matter to us but by the time we collapse after putting three kids to bed, we just forget to go back and respond to that text message even though we really meant to.

 If it really matters to us, we probably find a way to go visit the person from whom we need help.
 Where it is possible, consider this.
-Again, because the response matters to us... let's take some time consider the other person, how much time they have, what we want to say, etc.
+Again, because the response matters to us... let's take some time to consider the other person, how much time they have, what we want to say, etc.

 ### **7. Demonstrate that you have already tried some things**
 - If you haven't even tried to solve the problem yourself, it's pretty hard to respond.
 Some people are of the ilk that it's bad for you to reward such behavior and thus encourage more of it.
 - Did you Google it?
 I hope so.
-It's better do that before you ask.
+It's better to do that before you ask.
 If you did, mention it and a little about what you found.

 ### **8. Clarity**
 Much of the time, when something is really important to me I find it is really hard to ask.
 I get anxious.
 In fact, for most of us it's just hard to ask for and even just to need help.
 I think this is part of what it means to be human.
 We all need help and have to come to grips with that somehow.
-I think is good for us actually and represents some type of growth.
+I think this is good for us actually and represents some type of growth.
 Anyhow, due to this I find it is hard to speak about my need or communicate clearly.
-This has also made me hard to help.
-Many times a helper has had to ask me what is I really want.
+This has also made me difficult to help.
+Many times a helper has had to ask me what it is I really want.

 So my learning has been to get really good at boiling it down, crystallizing, and clarifying (firstly in spoken word even to myself) what it is that I want or at least think I need.
 This will help people help us.
 A number of times, someone tried to help me while misunderstanding my poorly crafted ask and spent a lot of time, energy, and even money doing something I didn't really want or need.
 I felt pretty bad about that.